FOR526: Memory Forensics In-Depth

 - How to Find Evil in Memory: Detect rogue, hidden, and injected processes, kernel-level rootkits, Dynamic Link Libraries (DLL) hijacking, process hollowing, and sophisticated persistence mechanisms.

-- Effective Step-by-Step Memory Analysis Techniques: Use process timelining, high-low level analysis, and walking the Virtual Address Descriptors (VAD) tree to spot anomalous behavior.
+- Effective Step-by-Step Memory Analysis Techniques: Use process timelining, high-low-level analysis, and walking the Virtual Address Descriptors (VAD) tree to spot anomalous behavior.

-FOR526.1: Foundations in Memory Analysis & Acquisition|
+FOR526.1: Foundations in Memory Analysis and Acquisition

 CPE/CMU Credits: 6